input-output-hk/PHA-react-FE-template/README.md

 The template is organized as follows:

-- **`github`**: Contains a workflow to sync this repo with updates made on parent repo Plutus-High-Assurance-Template.
 - **`starter_app`**: The main application directory.
     - **`public`**: Contains public assets like HTML and images.
     - **`src`**: Contains the main source code for the application.
         - **`components`**: Reusable React components.
         - **`styles`**: Global styles and theme configuration.

+### Form Validation

+- HTML attributes (`required`, `pattern`) are used whenever possible to leverage native browser validation.
+- Custom validation (`onBlur`) is used for complex cases where **pattern matching (RegEx)** is required.
+- Component-Level Validation: Each input component handles its own validation.
+- Parent-Level Validation: When multiple fields exist within a form, validation logic is managed at the form level.

 ### Customization

-This template is designed to be easily customizable.
-Feel free to modify the files and structures to suit your project's needs.
-The template uses MUI for UI components and theming, and it is set up to use TypeScript for type safety and development efficiency.
+This template is **fully customizable**.
+You can:

+- Modify the component structure to suit your project’s needs.
+- Adjust the MUI theme and global styles to match your design preferences.
+- Extend validation logic based on specific project requirements.

 ### Contributing

 If you have any suggestions or improvements, feel free to open an issue or create a pull request.
 Contributions are always welcome!